victorioferrario/Portal/README.md

   </asp-web-session>
 </aspnet-site>
 ```
+Essentially its a three tier architecture, do to its layers.
+I would be more than happy to go into depth, sharing the structure of this application, and why we choose to develop it this way.

 At the end of the day, the spa application works as follows:

 spa => (c#) => webApi